github/docs/content/copilot/github-copilot-in-the-cli/enabling-github-copilot-in-the-cli.md

 {% endnote %}

+The {% data variables.product.prodname_copilot_cli %} public beta is available to all organizations{% ifversion ghec %} and enterprises{% endif %} that have an active {% data variables.product.prodname_copilot_for_business %} license.
+You can enable or disable {% data variables.product.prodname_copilot_cli_short %} for your organization{% ifversion ghec %} or enterprise{% endif %} in the {% data variables.product.prodname_copilot_short %} settings.

 {% note %}

-**Note:**  After enabling {% data variables.product.prodname_copilot_cli %}, you'll need to install the {% data variables.product.prodname_copilot_cli %} extension, see "[AUTOTITLE](/copilot/github-copilot-in-the-cli/using-github-copilot-in-the-cli)."
+**Note:** To use {% data variables.product.prodname_copilot_cli %}, after it has been enabled, users must install the {% data variables.product.prodname_copilot_cli %} extension, see "[AUTOTITLE](/copilot/github-copilot-in-the-cli/using-github-copilot-in-the-cli)."

 {% endnote %}

-The {% data variables.product.prodname_copilot_cli %} public beta is available to all organizations{% ifversion ghec %} and enterprises{% endif %} that have an active {% data variables.product.prodname_copilot_for_business %} license.
-You can enable or disable {% data variables.product.prodname_copilot_cli_short %} for your organization{% ifversion ghec %} or enterprise{% endif %} in the {% data variables.product.prodname_copilot_short %} settings.

 ## Enabling or disabling {% data variables.product.prodname_copilot_cli_short %} at the organization level